VandyFOSS/documentation/CommandLine.md

-# Using Terminal in Ubuntu
+# Intro to command line
 ## Basics
 Open Terminal: Ctrl+Alt+T, or find it in Applications
 Most commands: command [options] [args]